anasdove2020/songcry/Artist - Song Analytic - Main.md

 ### User Story 6: Song Journey by States

+**User Story:**
-**GIVEN that I am viewing the Overview tab, AS an artist, I want to track my song's journey from initial upload through different US states so that I can understand how my music spreads geographically across state boundaries from the moment it was first uploaded.**
+GIVEN that I am viewing the Overview tab,
+AS an artist,
+I want to track my song's journey from initial upload through different US states so that I can understand how my music spreads geographically across state boundaries from the moment it was first uploaded.

 **Acceptance Criteria:**